ADACS-Australia/2024_05_02_SolarStellarSpacePhysics_ML_Workshop/_episodes/ExpertSystem.md

 ~~~
 {: .language-python}

-If we now replot our image and add a colour bar we get something like the following:
+If we now replot our image and add a colour bar we get something like the following image.
+From this point onward we will work in units of pixels and intensity, without converting them to physical units, as this will make the algorithm simpler to write.
+At some point we will have to care about the physical units (in particular when we do characterization), but we can do without for now.

 ~~~
 fig, ax = plt.subplots(figsize=(15,9))
 im = ax.imshow(scaled_data, origin='lower', vmin=-3, vmax=3)